PNPC-CaPeL/capel-portal/content/en/ou-plonger.md

 menuTitle: Where to dive
 navigation: true
 slug: ou-plonger
+description: A national park is an exceptional area open to all, but under the responsibility of each individual.
+It is protected by specific regulations on traffic, anchoring, diving and recreational fishing around the islands of Port-Cros and Porquerolles...
 image: /img/PNPC_000312-1.jpg
 ---
 The topography of the Port-Cros National Park is ideal for diving.
 In fact, the diversity of habitats offers a wide range of landscapes for divers of all levels, enabling them to discover typical Mediterranean ecosystems.
 As well as the coasts of Port-Cros and Porquerolles and the most famous shipwrecks, the whole of the National Park offers access to lesser-known but equally attractive sites.